Difference between Scalars and Vectors

-Let us discuss today about two quantities called scalars and vectors.
+Let us discuss today about two quantities called scalars and vectors and difference between them.
 Suppose you are going in your car or bike.
 Your vehicle must have speedometer which shows the speed.
 Let the speed is 60 km/hour.
 Now suppose you have certain instrument which shows that you are going in north direction with 60 km/hour.

 So the 60 km/hr means only the magnitude or value.
 So the quantities which have only magnitudes or values are called scalars.